AdobeDocs/commerce-operations.en/help/installation/advanced.md

 #### Example 2— Basic install without admin user account

-You have the option to install Magento without creating the Magento administrator user as shown in the following example.
+You have the option to install Adobe Commerce or Magento Open Source without creating the administrator user as shown in the following example.

 ```bash
 magento setup:install --base-url=http://127.0.0.1/magento2/ \